Bira/octopus-carnival/_drafts/devils/imp.md

 Vanish still works like it did before, but its text has been made more "technical", saying that the invisibility is dispelled when the imp "hits or misses" with an attack.
-This is actually important, because it means the monster can make that attack while invisible and will only appear _after_ it finishes.
+This is actually important, because it means the monster can make that attack while invisible and will only appear _after_ it resolves the whole thing.
 You can't see it coming beforehand, or hope to interrupt its attack by readying an action for when it becomes visible.

+## Final Impressions

+Imps are kind of living Team Evil membership cards.
+If you want a character to come off as an obvious villain, give them an imp familiar or servant.
+They're also quite a bit smaller than I thought at first.

+Mechanically, you should definitely go with the Monster Vault version.
+It retains the same flavor but is much better executed.
+While imp combat stats lack the pile of spell-like abilities they had in previous editions, it makes perfect sense for imps to have access to a variety of infernally-flavored rituals, and possibly for them to be able to cast them at a higher level than 3.

+If you miss fireball-chucking imps, you could make artillery and/or elite versions that have similar combat powers.